Nicolas Moreno de Alboran: 2024: First ATP wins & quarterfinals, Masters & top 110 debuts

 Moreno Alboran qualified for the 2024 Dallas Open defeating Denis Kudla in the last round of qualifying.
 He also qualified for the next tournament, the 2024 Delray Beach Open defeating top seed Flavio Cobolli in the last qualifying round.
 He won his first main draw ATP match over compatriot Aleksandar Kovacevic.

 He qualified for the 2024 BNP Paribas Open in Indian Wells making his Masters debut.

 At the beginning of the clay court season he also qualified for the 2024 Grand Prix Hassan II and defeated fifth seed Facundo Díaz Acosta and David Goffin to reach his first ATP quarterfinal of his career.

 He qualified into the main draw of the Italian Open making his debut at his first Masters on clay.

 He also qualified for the main draw at the 2024 Geneva Open and defeated again fellow qualifier David Goffin.

 Moreno Alboran earned the USTA's reciprocal wildcard for the 2024 French Open after winning the men's Roland Garros Wild Card Challenge, where he made his debut at this Major.

-He qualified for the main draw 2024 Swiss Open Gstaad but lost to Yannick Hanfmann.
+Moreno de Alboran qualified for the main draw 2024 Swiss Open Gstaad but lost to Yannick Hanfmann.
 He received a wildcard for the main draw at the 2024 Generali Open Kitzbühel and defeated qualifier Andrea Collarini in the first round and fellow wildcard Lukas Neumayer in the second to reach his second career quarterfinal.

-Following his third title at the 2024 Matsuyama Challenger, Moreno Alboran finished the season ranked at a career-high singles ranking of world No. 109 on 18 November 2024.
+Following his third title at the 2024 Matsuyama Challenger, he finished the season ranked at a career-high singles ranking of world No. 109 on 18 November 2024.

-Personal
+Personal life

 Moreno de Alboran, a Spanish-American, was born in New York City.
 He moved to London as a teenager, where he attended Ibstock Place School in Roehampton, finishing in 2015.
 He trained at Dukes Meadows in Chiswick and represented Spain in junior events, then switched to the United States.
 He also played rugby and soccer while growing up.

 Moreno de Alboran was a collegiate tennis player for UC Santa Barbara, where he was highly successful and ranked among the top 10 college players in the country during his senior year.
 He studied Environmental Science.